BillGates98/knowledge-graph-curation-api/ReadMe.md

 ### Starting the DataBase Management System with docker (Recommended)

-To start mysql server with, run the following command.
+To start mysql server, run the following command.

 ```bash
 docker run -d \